Franklin Parish Quarterly Report: January - March 2025

 Agriculture and Natural Resources (ANR) - Carol Pinnell-Alison

 Private Pesticide Applicator Recertification meetings are held between January and March every year for applicators whose cards expire at the end of March.
 Applicator cards are valid for three years and can be renewed by attending a recertification meeting before the card’s expiration date.
 If an applicator lets a card expire or if a new applicator, testing is required for certification.
-Presentations were given at the Franklin and Richland parish recertification meetings with 110 pesticide applicators renewing their card.
+Presentations were given at the four Franklin Parish recertification meetings with 99 pesticide applicators renewing their card.

-Two Worker Protection Standard (WPS) handler trainings were held with 38 agricultural employees attending.
-All employees who work on an agricultural establishment that produces an agricultural plant are required to attend annual training.
+A Worker Protection Standard (WPS) handler training was held with 42 agricultural employees attending.
+All employees who work at an agricultural establishment that produces an agricultural plant for sale are required to attend annual training.

-Family and Consumer Science (FCS) - Quincy Vidrine
+Nutrition and Community Health (NCH) - Quincy Vidrine

 Rate This Article: